yxuansu/MAGIC/image_captioning/README.md

 <span id='huggingface_models'/>

 #### 2.3.
 Huggingface Models:
-We provide our models adapted on MSCOCO and Flickr30k for an easy usage and the reproductivity of our results.
+We provide our language models adapted on MSCOCO and Flickr30k for an easy usage and the reproductivity of our results.

 |Model Name|Training Corpus|Model Size|Model Address|
 |:-------------:|:-------------:|:-------------:|:-------------:|